 Chocolate is of such importance in Belgium that it deserves its own page.
-You could say this is proven by the fact that Belgians eat 8 kilo's of the stuff each, every year.
-Of course, chocolate has many creators but, with the possible exception of Switzerland, there's only one country on the face of the planet that has such a passionate and deep-rooted love affair with chocolate as Belgium does.
+You could say this is proven by the fact that Belgians eat 8 kilo's of the stuff each and every year.
+Of course, chocolate has many creators but, with the possible exception of Switzerland, there's only one country on the face of the earth that has such a passionate and deep-rooted love affair with chocolate as Belgium does.